UNSW - SIMS

 Sophie is a research assistant at UNSW and has a background in marine and fish ecology.
 She came to Operation Posidonia from Western Australia, where she spent much of her time diving, fishing and swimming in the extensive Posidonia meadows along the west coast.
 She has worked in many marine education and outreach programs and is an experienced diver and skipper, preferring to spend her days in and on the water when possible.

 Giulia has always loved the sea and looking after the marine environment has been her dream since she was a child.
 She became a SCUBA diver at a very young age and from that moment her passion for the sea increased, so she decided to study marine biology.
 Giulia is currently a PhD student at UNSW and her research project focuses on the ecological aspect of seagrass restoration.
 She is working on understanding the factors that can improve restoration success and enhance the biodiversity of Posidonia-associated community.
 She is also passionate about science communication to raise awareness about the ecological importance of amazing seagrasses.

-Lana’s work explores informed and innovative science communication via citizen science, education and the power of the arts.
-She is interested in exploring the links between the social and ecological with respect to the large scale restoration of crayweed across Sydney.
-Her background is in both education and in ecological restoration.
-She is also an avid fan of the marine diversity of Sydney.
+Lana Kajlich's work explores innovative science outreach via citizen science, education and the power of the arts (including storytelling).
+She is interested in exploring the links between the social and ecological with respect to the large-scale restoration of marine habitat across Port Stephens and Sydney.
+Her background is in both education and ecological restoration.
+She is also an avid fan of the marine diversity of the eastern Australian coastline.